What Should I Do if I Was in an Uber or Lyft Accident in New York City?

 As rideshare services like Uber and Lyft become more popular, so too do accidents involving their drivers.
 If you are ever in an accident involving an Uber or Lyft driver, be sure to call 911 and gather as much evidence as possible through pictures and conversations with eyewitnesses.

 Once you leave the scene, it is critical that you seek immediate medical care.
 This can help you establish a link between the accident and your injuries and show that you took your condition seriously, not to mention preventing any further complications in your condition.
+Soon after, you should contact a Bronx Uber and Lyft accident lawyer.

 If you believe you may have a legal claim for your injuries, do not wait for your time to run out.
 Call the New York City Uber and Lyft accident lawyers at The Carrion Law Firm today at (718) 841-0083 for you free initial case evaluation.